-British Columbia tourist information with details about
+British Columbia tourist information with details about travel to and

-to TravelNotes.org - The Online Guide to Travel.
+TravelNotes.org - The Online Guide to Travel.

-The capital of British Columbia is Victoria.
+The capital of British Columbia is

 British Columbia Background Information